Why Does My Gas Stove Keep Clicking?

-If your gas stove keeps clicking even after the burner is lit – or the stove won’t light at all – there’s likely a problem with the burner cap, knobs, or spark mechanisms.
-This certainly puts a damper on your dinner plans.
-Before you schedule a stove repair or diagnosis with one of our appliance service professionals, follow these troubleshooting tips from Mr. Appliance®.
+If your gas stove keeps clicking even after the burner is lit — or the stove won't light — there's likely a problem with the burner cap, knobs, or spark mechanisms.
+This can easily put a damper on your dinner plans.
+But before you schedule a stove repair or diagnosis with one of our appliance service professionals, follow these troubleshooting tips from Mr. Appliance®.

 How to Fix a Clicking Gas Stove

 First, don't worry.
 A clicking gas stove igniter is usually not dangerous.
 Sometimes, a gas stove won't stop clicking when turned off.
 In this case, the gas is probably not flowing.
 However, if you smell gas or suspect a leak for another reason, shut off the gas supply, exit your home, and call your utility provider.

 If there's no sign of a gas leak, continue reading to figure out the problem.

 One of the most common reasons a gas stove keeps clicking even after it's lit is an improperly aligned burner cap.
 Once the cooktop is completely cool, remove the burner grate to access the cap beneath it.
 Remove the cap and re-center it on the base.
 Try lighting the burner again.